Green industrial policy: Addressing risks

-While proponents of GIP discuss several ways to mitigate risks, it is important to note that some instances of targeting the wrong firms or industries are inevitable because some degree of failure is inherent in GIP effort.
+While proponents of GIP discuss several ways to mitigate risks, some instances of targeting the wrong firms or industries are inevitable because some degree of failure is inherent in GIP effort.
 Profit cannot measure success, but rather, success occurs with the creation of environmental and technological externalities.
 Governments can take several steps to lower risks and ensure success.
 For example, they can make sufficient choices about which industries or companies to support to avoid failure.
 Governments can also avoid using the wrong policy instruments if they experiment in select parts of the country before applying policy country-wide.
 Policy learning and lesson drawing from industrial policy and GIP can also foster the adoption of correct policy instruments.
 Further, rent-seeking can be an issue, but the creation of rent attracts investors into risky green technology fields.
 Rent management can avoid the problem by dictating the correct amount of profit, appropriately offering profit incentives, and withdrawing them when markets can function on their own.
 Governments must also work with the private sector, and the two should have a mutual interest and understanding of the issues each seeks to address, although governments must avoid capture by the private sector.
 Independent monitoring of policy progress, strong institutions, consumer protection agencies, and a free press can deal with the risk of political capture.
 Furthermore, clear objectives, consistent monitoring, evaluation techniques, and exit strategies can strengthen policies.
 Policies can avoid trade disputes through the process of policy learning and by adhering to WTO rules.
 Policymakers can also evade ineffective GIP through the creation of a transparent and accountable political coalition of actors, which includes public-private partnerships, business alliances, and civil society.
 A strong coalition also addresses coordination failures.
 The extra risks of GIP options could avoid future costs by increasing progress toward more ambitious cuts in emissions.
 As a result, GIP that is politically optimal may be economically optimal in the long-run, even if it experiences immediate inefficiencies.

 Examples

-The following section includes examples of GIP.